-Objective: To provide experimental data and associated standards for the evaluation of fire fighter equipment performance by 2014.
+Objective: To provide the technical basis for draft standards for the evaluation of fire fighter equipment performance by 2016.

 What is the new technical idea?
-Previous full scale fire experiments have indicated that current fire fighter equipment does not perform in a consistent manner in high temperature environments and current test methods and standards do not fully characterize the performance of fire fighter equipment in realistic fire environments.
-This study will provide experimental data and test methods that can be used to ensure consistent performance for the components of the suite of equipment used by fire fighters.
+Previous full scale fire experiments have indicated that components of fire fighter equipment do not perform in a consistent manner in high temperature environments.
+Current test methods and standards do not fully characterize the performance of fire fighter equipment in realistic fire environments.
+This project will provide experimental data and new test methods that consider realistic fire fighting conditions and which can be used to ensure consistent performance for the components of the suite of equipment used by fire fighters.
 The current fire fighter personal protective clothing ensemble, consisting of pants, coat, gloves, boots, hood, helmet, and self-contained breathing apparatus (SCBA), contains gaps in protection between some of the items.
-This research study seeks to provide data to help develop solutions to the gaps, as well as measure the improvements afforded by the solutions.
-These topic areas are specifically identified as the top priority issue by the Technology and Science panel at the 2011 National Fire Service Research Agenda Symposium.
-Changes in fire fighter equipment include the implementation of electronic technological devices embedded in Personal Protective Equipment (PPE).
-SCBAs, for example, have recently incorporated PASS devices, where in the past, fire fighters carried separate devices.
-In the future, it is likely that the fire fighter SCBA facepiece will incorporate heads-up displays to indicate the status of gear, air supply, temperature, heat flux, fire fighter body statistics, thermal imaging, and situational awareness aids such as location information, and radio communication gear.
-The thermal performance of these devices must be understood, and test methods must be developed to measure the performance of the gear in fire fighter high temperature rough duty environments.
-The test methods should provide a consistent thermal exposure indicative of the fire fighter duty environment, so that various pieces of gear provide appropriate levels of performance and protection.
-This area of research is also one of the strategic focus areas in the Fire Research Division’s draft Strategic Roadmap entitled Reducing the Risk of Fire in Buildings and Communities.
+This project seeks to provide data to help develop solutions to the gaps, as well as measure the improvements afforded by the solutions.
+These topic areas are specifically identified as the top priority issue by the Technology and Science panel at the 2011 National Fire Service Research Agenda Symposium4.

 What is the research plan?
 The project consists of three major tasks: 1.
-Performance of fire fighter self contained breathing apparatus (SCBA), 2.
-Performance of fire fighter electronic equipment (RFID, locators, and radios), and 3) Performance of fire fighter protective clothing.
+Performance of fire fighter electronic equipment (radios, RFID, & locators), 2.
+Performance of fire fighter self contained breathing apparatus (SCBA), and 3) Performance of fire fighter protective clothing.
 The first two tasks involve the thermal performance of fire fighter equipment in high temperature rough duty environments.
-The research plan consists of determining the appropriate metrics for performance evaluation, laboratory scale and full scale fire experiments to determine equipment performance, and developing metrics and standard test methods for use by standards development organizations.
-It is anticipated that fire environment temperatures and heat flux are key parameters.
-While large scale fire experiments are useful for studying the performance of gear, and are especially valuable for capturing three dimensional effects, they are typically insufficient for product acceptance testing.
-Instead, once the appropriate metrics and fire exposures are determined, repeatable and controlled laboratory scale test procedures can be developed to measure the thermal performance of the gear.
+The research plan consists of determining the appropriate metrics for performance evaluation, conducting appropriate laboratory scale and full scale fire experiments to determine equipment performance, and developing metrics and test methods for use in standards.
+Previous research suggests that fire environment temperatures and heat flux are key performance parameters.
+While large scale fire experiments are useful for studying the performance of gear, and are especially valuable for capturing three dimensional effects, they are typically unsatisfactory for product acceptance testing.
+Instead, repeatable and controlled laboratory scale test procedures will be developed to measure equipment thermal performance.
 The third task, performance of fire fighter clothing, also includes a thermal performance component related to the protection afforded to the fire fighter during fireground operations.
-In addition, the long term durability of fire fighter turnout gear will be examined, including the effects of sunlight, thermal exposure, moisture, and laundering.
+In addition, the long term durability of fire fighter turnout gear will be examined, including the effects of sunlight, thermal exposure, moisture, laundering as well as combined effects.

 Report of the 2nd National Fire Service Research Agenda Symposium, May 20-22, 2011, National Fire Academy, National Fallen Firefighters Foundation, 2011.